InfluxDB

 TLS / SSL

-InfluxDB output plugin supports TLS/SSL, for more details about the properties available and general configuration, please refer to the TLS/SSL section.
+The InfluxDB output plugin supports TLS/SSL.
+For more details about the properties available and general configuration, see TLS/SSL.

 Getting Started